progmaticltd/homebox/docs/features.md

 - Downloaded files can be accessed within your web browser, still using the LDAP credentials if you are not at home.
 - The daemon runs in a proper AppArmor profile.
 - Easy to use form to search downloaded files in your web browser.

+# Tor / Privoxy server

+The platform configures Tor and Privoxy, so you can use these privacy protection applications with any device on your network.

+- Chain the proxy together
+- Allow you to override any privoxy or tor options

 # Other features